Moritz344/Moritz344/README.md

 <pre>
 # About Me
- I'm a 17 year old guy who likes programming in his freetime.
-For coding I use nvim/vim and I really enjoy and
+I'm a 17 year old who enjoys programming in his free time.
+I switched from vim to Doom Emacs, and I’ve been really enjoying the experience.
- suffer using it.
-I mainly write in python and javascript right now.
-I also have some experience in the shell from the overthewire Bandit Level which was really cool and I recommend.
+Right now, I mainly code in Python and JavaScript.
+I’ve also gained some shell experience through the OverTheWire Bandit challenges, which I found really fun and highly recommend.
- I also edit videos with Davinci Resolve(coding videos,anime edits,shorts).
+In addition to coding, I also have experience in video editing with DaVinci Resolve .I love building small apps, learning new programming languages, and creating simple games inspired by cellular automatons, like Langton's Ant or similar concepts.
 </pre>